ingenico-group/foreman_hiera_lookup/README.md

 # Foreman Hiera Lookup

 This plugin helps puppet developers debug hiera.
 It shows to a Foreman user a value of Hiera variable for a specific host.
-This plugin executes hiera locally when fetching the value provided by hiera, so it supposed that your foreman machine hosts also a fully operational puppet master.
+This plugin executes hiera locally when fetching the value provided by hiera, so it supposed that your foreman machine have also a fully operational puppet master.

 ## Installation